Non-Disclosure Agreement Processing

 - Country of origin

 OSP may be required to submit a deemed export license application to the U.S. Department of Commerce or to the U.S. Department of State to be able to provide access to the export controlled technology to the foreign person(s).
 The need for a license will be dependent on the export control status of the technology and the country of citizenship of the foreign person requiring access to the information.
-Please note it can take months to obtain licenses for deemed exports to foreign persons.
+Note it can take months to obtain licenses for deemed exports to foreign persons.

 The necessary contact information for a Party’s duly authorized representative should be provided as shown in Section 1 (note that the individual’s email/phone is useful, but not required).